-This is a new website which will in due course provide easily accessible information about the structure and working practices of local government in the UK.
+This website provide easily accessible information about the structure and working practices of local government in England.

 Structure and Organisation

-There are in principle four types of local authority, though there are marked differences within each typology.
+There are four main types of local authority, though there are marked differences within each typology.

 - County Councils